ianstormtaylor/pg-sql-helpers/Readme.md

 ### Why?

-If you choose not to use an ORM to write your SQL queries, you gain a lot of flexibility, but you lose some of the interoperability.
+Choosing not to use an ORM in Node.js is a very common and reasonable choice, because SQL is very powerful and readable on its own.
+But one of the biggest downsides is that you lose some of the expressiveness when dynamic SQL statements are concerned.

-There are tons of hotkey libraries, but they're often coupled to the view layer, or they bind events globally, or all kinds of weird things.
-You don't really want them to bind the events for you, you can do that yourself.
+There are libraries that try to solve this, but most of them re-invent the entire SQL syntax, porting it to functional Javascript methods—some even require defining your schema in advance.
+You're basically back to re-inventing an ORM but without any of the benefits.

-Instead, you want to just check whether a single event matches a hotkey.
-And you want to define your hotkeys in the standard-but-non-trivial-to-parse syntax that everyone knows.
+What you really want is to write pure SQL, but be able to interpolate values directly into the strings, and be able to use a few helpers to create queries from dynamic, user-provided values without lots of headache.

-But most libraries don't expose their parsing logic.
-And even for the ones that do expose their hotkey parsing logic, pulling in an entire library just to check a hotkey string is overkill.
+That's what `pg-sql` is.

-So... this is a simple and lightweight hotkey checker!
+It lets you continue to use pure, but composable, SQL.
+And it gives you a handful of helper functions to make building dynamic queries much easier.

 ---